SQL Formatter

 Why use an online SQL Formatter?

-- Automatic code formatting on paste
+- Consistent code formatting across projects

 SQL formatting best practices

-- Use uppercase for SQL keywords
+- Write SQL keywords in uppercase

 - Place each clause in long queries on a new line